Samuel Hamilton Walker: Walker Colt

 produced the first thousand-piece order, known as the Colt Walker.
 The company then received an order for an additional one thousand more.
 Colt's share of the profits was $10.

 By 1847, the new revolver was available.
 The United States Army's mounted rifle companies were issued them, and they proved extremely effective.

 Death

-On October 9, 1847, Walker was killed by a sniper's bullet while leading a cavalry charge at the Battle of Huamantla.
+On October 9, 1847, Walker was killed by a rifle bullet while leading a cavalry charge at the Battle of Huamantla.

+Walker had received a pair of his Walker pistols (#1009 and #1010) before his death.

 The following year, his remains were moved to San Antonio.
 On April 21, 1856, as part of the 20th anniversary of the Battle of San Jacinto, Walker was reburied in the Odd Fellows' Cemetery at San Antonio, along with Capt Robert Gillespie, a fellow veteran who was killed in action during the Mexican-American War.

 Walker County, Texas, was renamed for him after its original namesake, Robert J. Walker (no relation), sided with the Union during the Civil War.